Bolwl/Growtopia-AI-Captcha/README.md

 Total Speed 0.2-1.4 seconds.

 ## Success Rate
-Captchas are solved with 99.95% accuracy.
+Captchas are solved with 99.9997804232% accuracy.
+(1 fail every 4554 captchas) It can detect every captcha, even the ones you can't see with your own eyes.
+(Fails are caused because gt is too strict about answer.
+Even though the solver finds the answer correctly, it sometimes finds the answer 1-2 pixels off which causes wrong answer.)

 ## How to purchase?
 <b>Dm Bolwl#9999 on discord to purchase key.</b>